DEC

 Associate Professor Xiaoshi Li

-Thomas CHIU is an assistant professor of digital education at the Chinese University of Hong Kong, as well as the associate director of the centre for university and school partnership and the centre for learning sciences and technologies.
-He published more than 110 book chapters, conference articles, and journal papers in the fields of educational technology, psychology, and language education.
-He was named the top 2% most cited scientist in 2022 and 2023 in education by Stanford University.
-Currently, he serves as an associate editor for four international SCCI journals (3 Q1 and 1 Q2).
-He has collaborated with local, regional, and international scholars to win grants exceeding USD 32 million (USD 6.2 million PI/CCO-PI; 25.5 million CO-I) in external grants.
-Being an interdisciplinary researcher, Thomas has been collaborating with language researchers from different regions to investigate how digital technologies, including artificial intelligence chatbots and Large language models, affect language education and research.
+๐“๐ก๐จ๐ฆ๐š๐ฌ ๐‚๐‡๐ˆ๐” is an Assistant Professor of Digital Education at the Chinese University of Hong Kong, as well as the Associate Director of the Centre for University and School Partnership and the Centre for Learning sciences and Technologies.
+Having published more than 110 book chapters, conference articles, and journal papers in educational technology, psychology, and language education, he was named among the top 2% most cited scientists in 2022 and 2023 in Education by Stanford University.
+He is currently Associate Editor for four leading international SSCI journals.
+Through international collaborations, he has won external grants exceeding USD 32 million (both as PI/CCO-PI and CO-I).
+His interdisciplinary research looks at how digital technologies, including AI chatbots and LLMs, affect language education and research.